-Cleaning means to remove or attempt to remove blood and stains caused by bodily fluids, food, paint or other materials used to deface property within a private residence, or other dirt and debris caused by the processing of the crime scene.
+Cleaning means to remove or attempt to remove blood and stains caused by bodily fluids, food, paint or other materials used to deface property within a private residence or private vehicle, or other dirt and debris caused by the processing of the crime scene.
 NOTE: It does not include costs to replace damaged property.